aspittel/ga-react-tutorial/README.md

 Try to implement many different styles of likes using React components.

 #### Exercise: Create a Photo Component
 Try to create a Photo Post Component in React.
-Re-use subcomponents from earlier in this workshop.
+Re-use subcomponents from earlier in this workshop (like the like and comment components) in creating the component.

 ### Tutorials
 * [React Documentation](https://facebook.github.io/react/tutorial/tutorial.html)